lowRISC/opentitan/hw/formal/README.md

 Coverpoints are used for properties and corner cases that the designer wants to make sure are being exercised by the testbench (e.g. FIFO-full checks).
 The code coverage tool then reports the coverage percentage of these coverpoints together with the other cover metrics (such as line coverage and branch coverage).

-The macro <code>`COVER(name, prop, clk, rst)</code> of [prim_assert.sv](https://github.com/lowRISC/opentitan/blob/master/hw/ip/prim/rtl/prim_assert.sv) can be used to add coverpoints to your design, where the cover property uses the same SVA syntax, operators, and system functions as the the assert properties.
+The macro <code>`COVER(name, prop, clk, rst)</code> of [prim_assert.sv](https://github.com/lowRISC/opentitan/blob/master/hw/ip/prim/rtl/prim_assert.sv) can be used to add coverpoints to your design, where the cover property uses the same SVA syntax, operators, and system functions as the assert properties.

 ## Running FPV on DVSim